TheEPICturkey/ChoreChracker/capstone-proposal.md

 MVP
 1. Parent will make account.
 2. within parent account, parent can make a parent profile, and kid profiles.
-4. Parents can make, edit, and assign chores to specific kid profiles.
+4. Parents can make amd assign chores to specific kid profiles.
 5. Child(ren) can mark chores as complete and will dissapear from their "ToDo" list.

 Technology Used